Hiisi: Origin and etymology

 Hiisi was originally a spirit of hill forests (Abercromby 1898).
-In Estonian hiis (or his) means a sacred grove in trees, usually on elevated ground.
+In Estonian hiis (or his) means a sacred grove of trees, usually on elevated ground.
 In the spells ("magic songs") of the Finns the term Hiisi is often used in association with a hill or mountain, as a personage he also associated with the hills and mountains, such as the owner or ruler of the same.
 His name is also commonly associated with forests, and some forest animals.

 More recent speculation, by Mauno Koski and others, associates the Finnish "Hiisi" and the Estonian "Hiis" primarily with burial sites, or sacred areas associated with burial sites; with a secondary meaning of hiisi applied to dominant, exceptional or anomalous geographical features.
 Following the Christianization of Finland and Estonia these meanings may have been lost or become unclear, which may have led to the application of anthropomorphism to hiisi sites, as "giant's ...", or the emergence of Hiisi or Hiis as a proper noun, the name of a deity or spirit.

 It has been supposed that Hiisi's evil nature has been magnified over time, starting with the Christianization of Finland in the 12th and 13th centuries.
 In more recent times his nature has been nearly identical with that of a Christian devil, or even the Devil.
 In Bishop Mikael Agricola's list of Finnish pagan gods Hiisi is said to have been a god of forest game or fur, sharing this attribute with a similar god, Tapio.